chaeyeon573/dating-app-social-support-research/README.md

 - `Rcode_Health_Team.R` — Main R scripts for survey analysis and figures
 - `Figures_Graphs/` — Output graphs and visualization files
 - `Survey_Codebook.xlsx` — Codebook describing survey variables
-- `The Swipe for Solace_...pdf` — Full research paper draft
+- `The Swipe for Solace_...pdf` — Full research paper

 ⚠️ **Data Notice:**
 Raw survey data are **not included** in this repository due to privacy and confidentiality restrictions.